pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

-But you really shouldn't get into the habit of doing devious things like this - take a look at the appendix for a [brief discussion on this topic](todo).
+But you really shouldn't get into the habit of doing devious things like this.
+Think of the poor souls who inherit your code years after you have left the lab - if you go around overwriting all of the methods and attributes of your objects, they are not going to have a hope in hell of understanding what your code is actually doing.
+Take a look at the appendix for a [brief discussion on this topic](todo).

 Python tends to assume that programmers are "responsible adults", and hence